Intrapreneurship: Examples

 One of the most well-known examples of intrapreneurship is the "Skunk Works" group at Lockheed Martin.
 The group was originally named after a reference in a cartoon, and was first brought together in 1943 to build the P-80 fighter jet.
 Because the project was to eventually become a part of the war effort, the project was internally protected and secretive.
 Kelly Johnson, later famous for Kelly's 14 rules of intrapreneurship, was the director of this group.

 Another example could be 3M, who encourage many projects within the company.
 They give certain freedom to employees to create their own projects, and they even give them funds to use for these projects.
 (In the days of its founders, HP used to have similar policies and just such an innovation-friendly atmosphere and intrapreneurial reputation.)
 Besides 3M, Intel also has a tradition of implementing intrapreneurship.
 Google is also known to be intrapreneur friendly, allowing their employees to spend up to 20% of their time to pursue projects of their choice.

-Other companies such as Xerox, Virgin, Siemens and Microsoft are also looking for unique solutions to promote Corporate Entrepreneuship, in their own businesses, e.g. by developing separate research and development departments.
+Other companies such as Xerox, Virgin, Siemens and Microsoft are also looking for unique solutions to promote corporate entrepreneurship, in their own businesses, e.g. by developing separate research and development departments.
 Siemens-Nixdorf took a different approach, designing a 2-year corporate program to turn 300 managers into intrapreneurs, skilled in spotting new business opportunities with notable potential.

 Kanter and Richardson's case study research "Engines of Progress" describes how Ohio-Bell encouraged intrapreneurial behaviour through the development of a system of innovation called "Enter-Prize".
 Ostensibly, the program was about generating innovation but the design was cultural rather than financial.

 CISCO lead an Innovation Everywhere Challenge to build a corporate culture of Innovation in 2016.
 They offered $50,000 cash ($25,000 Seed, $25,000 Reward) and 3 Months paid time off to the winners.
 The three ideas presented included virtual reality videoconferencing, disability hiring programs, and digital media productivity suite.

 Intrapreneurship through creativity by Wipro in India, a small vegetable company that ended up being a software outsourcing powerhouse.
 Another example is Tony Hsieh of Zappos, who started as a commercial footwear vendor and became the CEO of Zappos, which has expanded into an online customer experience company.